-CFC Evening Advising to Register for Fall 2015 Classes
+CFC Evening Advising to Register for Spring 2016 Classes

-All students except seniors that have filed graduation paperwork must attend an advising session to obtain an advising number to register for fall 2015 courses.
-Registration begins on April 13, 2015.
+All students (except seniors that have filed graduation paperwork) must attend an advising session to obtain an advising number to register for spring 2016 courses.
+Registration begins on October 19, 2015.
 Please be sure to (1) attend the appropriate session for your major, and (2) bring a current transcript to the advising session.

 Additional information will be distributed via your University of Montana email account.
 Please be sure to check your email for important details.